Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 Capturing organic moments is much easier when dealing with natural lighting.

-Yet, sometimes performance in low light is too poor for that to be the reality.
+Yet, sometimes low-light performance is too poor for that to be the reality.

-A 35 mm lens is a great asset to low-light, natural shooting.
+A 35 mm lens is a great asset for low-light, natural shooting.

 5. The 35 mm Lens Allows You to Get Closer to the Action